 1 - Bring the Mistika VR project to a Mistika Ultima system, and load the .vrenv file on it.

 2 - If necessary, use the Relink tool to find the media files in their new locations (see next point for a more automated workflow and automated path translations)

 Alternatively, in Mistika VR you can use the VR->Render->AddToQueue to send rnd files to a Mistika Ultima.
-This can be used to render them with BatchManager, or to make them availalble to be open the rnd files in Mistika Ultima, and continue working with them.
+This can be used to render them with BatchManager, or to make the .rnd files availalble to be opened in Mistika Ultima.
 The AddToQueue integration is explained in this other document

 Integration trough the Mistika BatchManager:

 In Mistika VR, the render panel provides an Add To Render Queue button.
-Among other options, this tool permits to send .rnd render jobs to a Mistika BatchManager, which is the batch manager that comes with Mistika Ultima.
+Among other options, this tool permits to send .rnd render jobs to a Mistika BatchManager, which is the render manager that comes with Mistika Ultima.
 You can use this tool in two ways:

 - To render your rnd jobs with Mistika Ultima renderfarm (or any other supported render farms).

 - When you finish a stitching job, you can send it in an rnd file to Mistika Ultima for additional conform and post processing tasks.
 The workflow would be identical to the previous case, but just choosing an inactive queue (no render done)

 The .vrenv contain all the work that you have done in MistikaVR.
 As the .vrenv are text files you can also do custom scripts easily in order to automatise your workflows.
 The syntax is pretty obvious, although you can get more information in the Mistika Ultima scripts syntax article.